RedisTimeSeries/RedisTimeSeries/docs/docs/development.md

 ```

 ## Installing prerequisites
-To build and test RedisTimeSeries one needs to install several packages, depending on the underlying OS.
-Currently, we support the Ubuntu/Debian, CentOS, Fedora, and macOS.
+To build and test Time Series one needs to install several packages, depending on the underlying OS.
+Currently, we support Ubuntu/Debian, CentOS, Fedora, and macOS.

 If you have `gnu make` installed, you can execute
 ```